2.Why the changes to how the Professional Development Council (PDC) operates?

 6. How do I submit a request for PDC points?
 How much do I have to write?

-You may submit a request for PDC points using the online form available at www.mcpherson.com.
-The PDC form should be completely filled out.
-Your responses to the questions should be complete enough that PDC members can ascertain what was learned and how the learning will or did affect student learning.
+Responses to the questions should be complete enough that PDC members can ascertain what was learned and how the learning will or did affect student learning.
 PDC points earned for workshops, conferences, study groups, etc. have the same value as college hours so you should anticipate that the quality of writing should be similar to work submitted at the graduate level.
+If a certificate is provided for workshop, etc., questions a, b & c are not required to be answered.

-As a general rule, a minimum of five (5) specific sentences summarizing or telling what you learned or explaining how you will use the activity should be written on Form A. The more points you request the more detail you will be expected to provide in your summary.
+As a general rule, a minimum of three (3) specific sentences summarizing or telling what you learned or explaining how you will use the activity should be written on Form A. The more points you request the more detail you will be expected to provide in your summary.

 Requests for PDC points and college credit hours must be submitted within (60 days) of the actual inservice date on a In-service validation form (form A).

 Fill out the identifying information for Form A and type into section one “Study Group—Blackboard Questions and Answers attached.
 Then attach a hard copy of your blackboard responses from the study group.
-Please submit within 60 days of COMPLETION of the study group.
+Submit request within 60 days of the completion of the study group.

 Yes, with the exception of the following situations, under state regulations effective July 1, 2003, all renewals of a professional license will be based on professional development points awarded by the professional development council .